nocentino/sql-s3-object-integration/README.md

 USE PolybaseDemo
 ```

-Create a database master key, this is use to protect the crendials you're about to create
+Create a database master key, this is use to protect the credentials you're about to create
 ```
 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'S0methingS@Str0ng!';
 ```